-Master of Science graduates from Wittenborg University who received their MSc degree at the 2015 Winter Graduation Ceremony on Friday will get a second degree from the University of Brighton on 13 February 2015.
+Master of Science graduates from WUAS who received their MSc degree at the 2015 Winter Graduation Ceremony on Friday will get a second degree from the University of Brighton on 13 February 2015.
 Wittenborg's Chair of the Executive Board, Peter Birdsall, will accompany them to the Brighton ceremony.

-In September 2012 Wittenborg University admitted its first cohort of international Master of Science students, followed by another intake in September 2013.
+In September 2012 WUAS admitted its first cohort of international Master of Science students, followed by another intake in September 2013.
 This winter they have finalized their studies and last Friday received their MSc degrees in respectively International Hospitality Management, International Event Management and International Tourism.

 Adding further value to the prestigious achievement is that due to Wittenborg’s partnership with the University of Brighton in the UK, these graduates have earned a double degree.
 This means that on top of the certificate they received on Friday from Wittenborg, they will also receive a degree from Brighton on 13 February in the United Kingdom.